-- 51. To date, 196 States are party to UNCRC, which makes it the most widely ratified human rights instrument in history.
-Treaty obligations therein contained are all relevant to the "protection of the climate system and of other parts of the environment", besides playing a key role in ensuring the protection of yet another group of individuals heavily "affected by the adverse effects of climate change".
-As a matter of fact, there exist critical links between both substantive and procedural rights protected under the UNCRC and the protection of the environment, including the marine environment.
-For instance, more than half of the oxygen on Earth is produced in the ocean by marine plankton and photosynthetic organisms, hence safeguarding a healthy ocean is a key substantive component of children's right to life.
-In addition, children's right to health is heavily dependent on access to food and clean water, the latter being inherently linked to the degradation of ecosystems and biodiversity.
-Furthermore, children's right to participate in decisions affecting their lives and be effectively heard is protected under the UNCRC as "every child has the right to express their views, feelings and wishes in all matters affecting them, and to have their views considered and taken seriously". - 52.
-This interpretation is now confirmed by the UN Committee on the Rights of the Child in the General Comment 26 on children's rights and the environment, with a special focus on climate change, with a view to clarifying States obligations under the UNCRC.
-Notably, the General Comment upholds children's rights to a healthy environment as implicit in the text of the UNCRC, and further provides guidance as to its interpretation and application in such a way as to be consistent with the protection of the marine environment.
-For instance, the General Comment 26 clarifies that for the realisation of children's rights to a healthy environment.
-States have to take immediate action to e.g. conserve, protect and restore
+- 51. To date, 196 States are party to UNCRC, which makes it the most widely ratified human rights instrument in history.288 Its treaty obligations are all relevant to the "protection of the climate system and of other parts of the environment", besides playing a key role in ensuring the protection of yet another group of individuals heavily "affected by the adverse effects of climate change".
+289 As a matter of fact, there exist critical links between both substantive and procedural rights protected under the UNCRC and the protection of the environment, including the marine environment.290 For instance, more than half of the oxygen on Earth is produced in the ocean by marine plankton and photosynthetic organisms, hence safeguarding a healthy ocean is a key substantive component of children's right to life.291 In addition, children's right to health is heavily dependent on access to food and clean water, the latter being inherently linked to the degradation of ecosystems and biodiversity.292 Furthermore, children's right to participate in decisions affecting their lives and be effectively heard is protected under the UNCRC as "every child has the right to express their views, feelings and wishes in all matters affecting them, and to have their views considered and taken seriously".
+293 - 52.
+This interpretation is now confirmed by the UN Committee on the Rights of the Child in the General Comment 26 on children's rights and the environment, with a special focus on climate change, 294 with a view to clarifying States obligations under the UNCRC.
+Notably, the General Comment upholds children's rights to a healthy